pyinfra-dev/pyinfra/docs/using-operations.rst

 .. important::

+    **Nested operations are currently in beta**.
 Nested operations should be kept to a minimum as they cannot be tracked as changes prior to execution.

 Nested operations are called during the execution phase within a callback function passed into a :ref:`operations:python.call`.
 Calling a nested operation generates and immediately executes it on the target machine.
 This is useful in complex scenarios where one operation output is required in another.